Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Additional STL-10 Relevance Maps

 \section{Additional STL-10 Relevance Maps}

-We complement Figures~\ref{fig:stl10_examples3} and~\ref{fig:stl10_examples4} by Figures~\ref{fig:stl10_examples1}--\ref{fig:stl10_examples10} showing additional examples of relevance maps for images of different classes from the STL-10 dataset.
-All multi-rate solutions are shown in a different colormap to highlight the fact, that they are not to be viewed as sparse relevance maps but represent component orderings from least relevant (blue) to most relevant (yellow).
-All \eqref{eq:l_rde} solutions are provided by \textcite{macdonald2019rde}.
+We complement Figures~\ref{fig:stl10_examples3_short} and~\ref{fig:stl10_examples4_short} by Figures~\ref{fig:stl10_examples3and4}--\ref{fig:stl10_examples10} showing additional examples of relevance maps for images of different classes from the STL-10 dataset as well as additional results for all FW variants for the images from Figures~\ref{fig:stl10_examples3_short} and~\ref{fig:stl10_examples4_short}.
+The colormap indicates positive relevance as red and negative relevance as blue.
+All multi-rate solutions are shown in a different colormap to highlight the fact, that they are not to be viewed as sparse relevance maps but as component orderings from least relevant (blue) to most relevant (yellow).
+All \eqref{eq:l_rde} solutions and results for the other comparison methods are provided by \textcite{macdonald2019rde}.